dave-b-b/react-achievements/README.md

 - TypeScript support
 - **NEW in v3.6.0**: Built-in UI components with zero external dependencies
 - **NEW in v3.6.0**: Extensible theme system with 3 built-in themes (modern, minimal, gamified)
-- **NEW in v3.6.0**: Theme registry for creating and sharing custom themes
 - **NEW in v3.6.0**: Component injection for full UI customization
 - **NEW in v3.6.0**: BadgesButton inline mode for drawers and sidebars
-- **NEW in v3.6.0**: 40KB bundle reduction for new projects
 - **NEW in v3.4.0**: Async storage support (IndexedDB, REST API, Offline Queue)
 - **NEW in v3.4.0**: 50MB+ storage capacity with IndexedDB
 - **NEW in v3.4.0**: Server-side sync with REST API storage